Henry IV, Holy Roman Emperor: Road to Canossa

-Henry knew that his dependence on Pope Gregory VII was loosened after his victory in the Saxon War.
-He sent Count Eberhard the Bearded as his deputy to Italy.
-Eberhard demanded an oath of fealty from the Pope's vassal, Robert Guiscard, Duke of Apulia and Calabria.
-Henry made one of his chaplains, Tedald, archbishop of Milan, thereby contradicting the Pope's former decisions.
-Alarmed by these acts, the Pope announced he would excommunicate Henry unless he changed his policies.
+Henry's victory in the Saxon war had weakened his dependence on Pope Gregory VII.
+He sent Count Eberhard the Bearded to Italy as his representative, instructing him to demand an oath of fealty from the papal vassal Robert Guiscard, Duke of Apulia and Calabria.
+Henry also appointed his chaplain Tedald as archbishop of Milan, contrary to the Pope's former decisions.
+Alarmed, Gregory announced that he would excommunicate Henry unless he reversed his policy.

-Henry regarded the Pope's words as a clear denial of the sacred nature of kingship.
-He held a synod in Worms on 24 January 1076.
-Two archbishops, twenty-four German bishops (two-thirds of the German episcopate), one Burgundian bishop, an Italian bishop and Godfrey the Hunchback attended it.
-At Henry's order, they declared the Pope's election invalid and demanded his abdication.
-An assembly of the Lombard bishops and aristocrats passed a similar resolution in Piacenza on 5 February.
-Henry's most important ally, Godfrey the Hunchback, was murdered on 22 February.
-Godfrey had named his nephew, Godfrey of Bouillon, as his heir, but Henry granted Lower Lorraine to his own son, Conrad.
+Henry interpreted Gregory's announcement as a denial of the sacred character of kingship.
+At a synod held in Worms on 24 January 1076, two archbishops, twenty-six bishops, and Godfrey the Hunchback declared Gregory's election invalid and demanded his abdication.
+A similar decision was taken by Lombard bishops and nobles at Piacenza on 5 February.
+Godfrey the Hunchback was murdered on 22 February; although he had named his nephew Godfrey of Bouillon as his heir, Henry granted Lower Lorraine to his own son Conrad.